yahoo/fili/docs/rfc/luthier-design.md

 `config/external/DimensionConfig.json`, and `config/external/TableConig.json`.

 These JSON files will be read in and parsed by the LudierLoader.
-The LudierLoader is responsible for extracting from each JSON file a `Map<String, Map<String, JsonNode>>` that maps names to configuration objects.
+The LudierLoader is responsible for extracting from each JSON file a `ObjectNode` that maps names to configuration objects.
 We'll need one for logical tables, physical tables, dimensions, metrics, search providers and key value stores.
 We'll need to inject these dictionaries into the `ResourceDictionaries` object, and make sure the `LuthierIndustrialPark` have